Multiple Sclerosis in Men - Part 2

 More issues of multiple sclerosis in men

-These are all legitimate concerns for men who have been diagnosed with multiple sclerosis.
-Each one can cause stress, which in turn can lead to increased relapses or exacerbations and even more mobility problems.
+Everything we've talked about so far are all legitimate concerns for men who have been diagnosed with multiple sclerosis.
+Each one can cause added stress, which in turn can lead to increased relapses or exacerbations and even more mobility problems.

 How does all of this affect you emotionally?